 Fear of Recurrence

-How does this affect me?
+How does it affect me?

 Finding ways to relax can help your mind and body.
 These easy relaxation strategies can be done anywhere!